wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    <a target="_blank" href="https://github.com/adammck/terraform-inventory">Terraform Inventory</a> extract from the state file the IP addresses for use by ab Ansible playbook to configure nodes.

-   Ansible can use hash_vault to retrieve secrets from a Hashicorp Vault.
+   Ansible can use hash_vault to retrieve secrets from a HashiCorp Vault.

    References:
    * https://www.hashicorp.com/resources/ansible-terraform-better-together